 - Organizations- If you are a community organization that helps the underprivileged in some way, you may have law firms in your area wanting to support your work.
 Check with local legal aid services to see if your organization qualifies.

-4. How to Find Legal Aid Services?
+4. How to Find Legal Aid Lawyers Near Me?

 Legal aid societies offer free legal assistance to people who cannot pay an attorney.
 Many people do not qualify for their free serves though, because they make too much money.
 Only about 50%of people who apply for help from a legal aid society receive it.